Theresa May has begun her Brexit negotiations with an announcement on residency rights.

 'This is a move in the right direction, but the government should go further.
 All EEA citizens legally in the UK at the point of Brexit should continue to have the same rights to live, work and learn in the UK as they have now.
 The five year requirement is a barrier we don't need.

 'We also need to see a clear signal from the EU that the rights of British citizens in Europe will continue after we leave the European Union.'

 The CSP is lobbying the UK Government on the rights of overseas physiotherapists.
 As part of both the TUC and Cavendish Coalition it is working with organisations representing other professions and healthcare employers to ensure European physiotherapy professionals can continue to play a critical role in UK Healthcare.

 January 2017: May's 12 Brexit objectives

-Several of her 12 goals reflect areas where the CSP has concerns for patients and members:
+Several of Theresa May's 12 goals reflect areas where the CSP has concerns for patients and members: